 ZAGG Manager of FP&A Jason Bingham clearly understands these financial issues and the benefits of having a modern, data-driven FP&A system.
-The Adaptive Suite provides the finance team and leaders across the entire company with analytics and insights to deliver a deeper understanding of key business drivers to nimbly navigate market changes, all the while developing the mobile accessories consumers want.
+Using the Adaptive Insights Business Planning Cloud, the finance team and leaders across the entire company are provided with the analytics and insights needed to deliver a deeper understanding of key business drivers and nimbly navigate market changes, all while developing the mobile accessories consumers want.

-"The finance team is part of strategic meetings in every department because finance touches all aspects of the business, from reviewing sales contracts to helping manage product life cycles," Bingham said.
+"The finance team is part of strategic meetings in every department because finance touches all aspects of the business, from reviewing sales contracts to helping manage product life cycles," said Bingham.
 "It's critical to have strategic visibility to understand what impacts product costs and margins."

-ZAGG's deployment of Adaptive Planning, part of the Adaptive Suite, enables users to do rolling 12-month sales forecasts to understand revenue projections and to more accurately plan manufacturing and distribution costs.
+ZAGG's deployment of Adaptive Insights enables users to do rolling 12-month sales forecasts to understand revenue projections and more accurately plan manufacturing and distribution costs.
 They can do weekly sales forecasts by individual SKU to calculate the cost of goods sold, analyze actual sales to see what products are moving well, and report on profitability.
 It's also easy to run what-if scenarios and generate ad hoc reports.

 "The system has more than paid for itself and helped us improve the business.
 It all comes down to profit margins," said Bingham.
 "In the last year, margins have gone up almost 5% across the company's entire product portfolio, translating to a positive impact of $10 million."

 ZAGG develops strategies to become a data-driven organization